 It may seem a little strange to focus on design in an SEO guide, but it turns out website design is one of the key facets of a great, well-ranking website.
 Think of prominent brands like Airbnb and their beautiful designs — a great website design can make a site.

 What does this have to do with SEO?
-The design of a site has a lot more to do with it than you may think.
+The design of a site, and whether or not it's following UX and SEO best practices, has a lot more to do with it than you may think.
 Let’s start out with user interface (UI)/user experience (UX).

 This is the type of thinking that you need to use when designing your site.
 It’s all about the behavior metrics (time on page, bounce rate, etc.) and how your design can improve those metrics.

 Late 2017 we launched a new site for a client and immediately saw the benefits of better design.

 While seeing pageviews and sessions increase, we were most pleased with the pages/session metrics and average session duration.
 A redesign with the user in mind made the site much easier for users to move through and kept them on the site longer — we couldn’t have asked for better results.